Forza Italia (1994): Internal structure

 Within the party there was a long debate over organisation.
-The original idea was the so-called "light party" (partito leggero), intended to be different from Italian traditional, bureaucratic and self-referential, party machines.
-This was the line of the early founders of the party, notably Marcello Dell'Utri and Antonio Martino.
-However Claudio Scajola and most former Christian Democrats supported a more capillary-based organisation, to make participate as much people as possible, and a more collegial, participative and democratic decision-making process.
+The original idea was the "light party" (partito leggero), intended to be different from Italian traditional, bureaucratic and self-referential, party machines.
+This was the line of the early founders of the party, notably Marcello Dell'Utri and Antonio Martino; however, Claudio Scajola and most former DC members supported a more capillary-based organisation, to make participate as much people as possible, and a more collegial, participative and democratic decision-making process.
 In a 1999 study, political scientists Jonathan Hopkin and Caterina Paolucci likened the organisational model of the party to that of a business firm, describing it as having "a lightweight organisation with the sole basic function of mobilising short-term support at election time".
 Several other authors have adopted this comparison, and have labeled Berlusconi as a "political entrepreneur".

 Given the perceived use of government responsibility to advance Berlusconi's personal and Fininvest's business interests during the period of Forza Italia-led government, the political scientist Patrick McCarthy in 1995 proposed to describe Forza Italia as a "clan" rather than a reform-minded political party.
 In 2004, ten years after the emergence of the party and during its second term in government, Mark Donovan summarised that this still might be an accurate description.
 He asserted that the party (and the centre-right camp) was only coherent and disciplined when it came to questions that strongly concerned Berlusconi, while he allowed great liberties to the diverse factions in other issues that did not concern his personal interests.

 Distinctive traits

 From its inception, Forza Italia used unconventional means in regards to European politics.
 Forza Italia's methods more closely resembled the American model, and utilized methods such as: stickering, SMS messaging, and mass-mailing of campaign material.
 This additionally included the widespread distribution of Berlusconi's biography, which was titled "An Italian Story" (Una storia italiana).
 The party was heavily dependent on the image surrounding Berlusconi's personality.
 The party's anthem was sung in karaoke fashion at American-style conventions.
 There was nominally no internal opposition (although some critical voices raised up, such as those of Senators Paolo Guzzanti and Raffaele Iannuzzi).
 The party used TV advertising extensively, although this was slightly restricted following 2000 by a law passed by the centre-left majority of the time.